-- 6.2.8.
-Landowner identification and engagement commenced during DMRB Stage 1 for the Proposed Scheme and continued following the appointment of AWJV in 2022 for the DMRB Stage 2 and Stage 3 assessments.
-This has involved written enquiries and meetings with landowners and their agents. - 6.2.9.
+6.2.8.
+Landowner identification and engagement commenced during 2020 and continued following the appointment of AWJV in 2022.
+This has involved written enquiries and meeting landowners and their agents.

+- 6.2.9.
 Landowners were also provided updates on the development of the Proposed Scheme and provided with the opportunity to comment on particular aspects of design potentially interfacing with their interests. - 6.2.10.
 Information was recorded in meeting notes, and the information gathered during the landowner identification and consultation process used to inform the Proposed Scheme development.